Joshhortt/creative-lightbox-articles/cleu3midd00040alae17n5m6c.md

 ## **What's Next?**

-If you want to follow along with more advanced stuff in the next article I'll talk about **Making Page content editable and making Git-based changes through the CloudCannon UI.**
+If you want to follow along with more advanced stuff in the next article I'll talk about [How to Configure cloudcannon collections to enable Post & Page content editing?](https://creativelightbox.net/how-to-configure-cloudcannon-collections-to-enable-post-page-content-editing).

 **Thanks for the read!
 Now go practice & build something awesome!**